alco-company/mortimer-bellis/WORKLOG.md

 - prepare system_test for login_as using has_secure_password not Devise
 - add '?' to integration organizationID - https://mortimer.pro/dk/vejledninger/dinerointegration
 - change argument from cls to css for Icons::*
+- fill in Time/Time50/Time100 on Dinero integration - and '1000'

 ### 13/5/2025